fititnt/ansible-syntactic-sugar/README.md

 > **Warning: this is a pre-release**.
 Variable naming conventions may change.
 Feedback is welcome!

+## Documentation

+Please check <https://ansible-syntactic-sugar.readthedocs.io/>.
+The contents of this README file will eventually be migrated.

 <!--
 @TODO test module_defaults https://docs.ansible.com/ansible/latest/user_guide/playbooks_module_defaults.html
 >